An Introduction to the Foundations and Interpretations of Quantum Mechanics: Conclusion

 \section{Conclusion}

-This survey, following the structure depicted in Figure~\ref{fig:decision-tree}, has examined how the formalism of quantum mechanics constrains the range of viable interpretations of the theory.
+This introduction, following the structure depicted in Figure~\ref{fig:decision-tree}, has examined some of the ways in which the formalism of quantum mechanics constrains the range of viable interpretations.
 Beginning with the standard postulates and the Copenhagen tradition, we saw that the operational success of quantum mechanics leaves open fundamental questions about the status of the quantum state, the role of probability, and the nature of measurement.
 These questions motivate the distinction between epistemic and ontic conceptions of the wavefunction, a distinction sharpened by the recent no-go result of PBR.
-The PBR theorem places strong constraints on $\psi$-epistemic hidden-variable models, demonstrating that, under natural independence assumptions, the quantum state cannot be treated as incomplete information about an underlying physical reality.
+The PBR theorem places strong constraints on $\psi$-epistemic hidden-variable models, demonstrating that, under preparation independence, distinct quantum states cannot correspond to the same underlying physical reality.

 The EPR argument and Bell’s theorem showed that any realist completion of quantum mechanics must abandon locality, while Hardy’s paradox further clarified the logical tension between local realism and quantum predictions.
 The de Broglie–Bohm theory illustrates that determinism and realism can be retained only by embracing explicit nonlocality.